kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 [Back to the list of dimensions](../taxonomy.md)
 # OPPORTUNITIES
-Opportunities dimension groups work satisfaction factors related to employees satisfaction from having good opportunities for professional, intellectual and social development.
+Opportunities dimension groups work satisfaction factors related to employee satisfaction with opportunities for professional, intellectual and social development.

 ## CAREER GROWTH
-Having enough opportunities for switching roles, higher level of responsibility and career growth.
+Having enough opportunities to switch roles, be given more responsibility and develop professionally.

 ### DIFFICULTIES IN INTERNAL TRANSFERS
-> Employees believe it is hard to make lateral moves in the organization.
-This means that there are limited opportunities for changing roles, teams, or departments.
+> Employees believe it difficult to make lateral moves in organization and to change roles, teams, or departments.
 Employees might also find it hard to relocate abroad or to another location.

 __Exemplary statements reported by employees:__